 What You Need to Join

 Before joining a credit union, verify that it will actually meet your needs.
-The fact that you’re eligible to join doesn’t mean you want to.
+The fact that you’re eligible to join doesn’t mean it's the best fit.
 A few ideas to get you started:

 - Review the product and service offerings (do they even have what you need?).

-- Compare interest rates to banks and other institutions.
+- Compare interest rates to local banks and other institutions.

-- Take a demo of online banking capabilities.
+- Try a demo of online banking capabilities.

 - Talk with staff—do you get the sense that they’re competent, helpful, and that you’ll enjoy working with them?

 - Read fee disclosures and understand fee waivers.

 Try to find the best credit union—not the most convenient one.
 You can perform most transactions yourself online or over the phone, so branch locations and hours may not matter.
 Plus, credit unions often participate in shared branching, allowing you to visit thousands of other credit unions nationwide for essential transactions.
 You may need to visit a branch for complicated matters or to resolve problems, but that should be a rare occurrence.

 Your First Account

 Once you find the right credit union, it’s time to open an account.
 As with any other account, it’s simply a matter of filling out forms, signing documents, and funding the account.
-Ask the customer service staff what you need—it should be easy to open personal checking or savings accounts.
+Ask the customer service staff what you need—it should be relatively easy to open personal checking or savings accounts.